Fraser Valley Water Polo (FVWP) is a high performance water polo club based out of British Columbia's Fraser Valley region.

 National Championship League, which is administered across the country by our governing body, Water Polo Canada.
 The National Championship League comprises four separate divisions, for boys and girls aged 16 and under, and 19 and under.
 The club also pursues opportunities throughout the season to play in tournaments locally, and internationally for all of our teams.Fraser Valley competes in the

 Since day one, athlete development has been the highest priority for Fraser Valley coaches.
 Our alumni include former, and current national team players at the junior and senior levels, and a growing list of athletes recruited to play with NCAA Div 1 teams.
 Our experienced staff is always happy to encourage and guide athletes hungry to take to the next step in their water polo careers.

 Our mandate is to promote the development of athletes by the delivery of quality, value-based programming throughout the Lower Mainland and Fraser Valley.
 With skilled, qualified leadership, we will provide an athlete-centered sport with accessible, affordable and equitable programming for all members.
 A fun, safe and enjoyable environment will be provided for all members with the opportunity for training, competition and related activities.
-We aim to cooperate in the pursuance of the foregoing purposes with groups and organizations in the province of British Columbia and throughout Canada, including the BC Water Polo Association and Water Polo Canada Association, having purposes wholly or in part similar to those of the Fraser Valley Water Polo Club.
+We aim to cooperate in the pursuance of the foregoing purposes with groups and organizations in the province of British Columbia and throughout Canada, including Water Polo West and Water Polo Canada, having purposes wholly or in part similar to those of the Fraser Valley Water Polo Club.